 Pink Eye, or, conjunctivitis, is the inflammation of the outermost layer of the white part of the eye and the inner surface of the eyelid.
 It’s very common, and in most situation poses little long-term danger.
 The most common concern with pink eye is its highly infectious nature.
-Pink eye can be caused by a number of things including; a virus, a bacterial infection, dry eyes disease, a reaction to chemicals, or an allergic reaction.
+Pink eye can be caused by a number of things including; a virus, a bacterial infection, dry eyes disease, a reaction to chemicals or an allergic reaction.
 Having a corneal abrasion increases the risk for eye infections.

 Are eye infections dangerous?

 Possibly.
 An eye infection that is painful can be the result of a corneal ulcer, which requires treatment.
-Even a long-term eyelid infection can lead to permanent damage to the lid.
+A long-term eyelid infection can even lead to permanent damage to the lid.